ysyk2021/the-promotable-employee-techniques-for-building-skills-for-career-growth/src/chapter-4-2.md

-Chapter: Active Listening, Conflict Resolution, and Relationship-Building
+Active Listening, Conflict Resolution, and Relationship-Building
 =========================================================================

 In this chapter, we will explore the essential skills of active listening, conflict resolution, and relationship-building.
 These skills are crucial for becoming a promotable employee, as they contribute to effective communication, collaboration, and professional growth.